Aleksandr Kosopkin: Death

-Aleksandr Sergeyevich Kosopkin died on 9 January 2009 in a plane crash.
+Aleksandr Sergeyevich Kosopkin died on 9 January 2009 in a helicopter crash.
 The Mi-171 helicopter (modification of the Mi-8), on which Kosopkin flew on an illegal hunt for argali listed in the IUCN Red List, disappeared in the mountains of the Altai Republic.
 On 11 January 2009, the Mi-171 was found in a destroyed state near Mount Chernoy.
 Of the eleven on board, seven people died, including Kosopkin.

 He was buried on 14 January 2009, in the village of Komlevo, Ruzsky District, Moscow Oblast, at a church cemetery.

 In 2010, the Investigative Committee under the Prosecutor's Office of Russia indicted the surviving passengers of this helicopter for illegal hunting.
 Two of them - the former deputy chairman of the government of the Altai Republic, Anatoly Bannykh and the deputy director of the Institute of Economics and Legislation of the city of Moscow, Nikolay Kapranov - were put on the federal wanted list.